 After they cooled, I wrapped and froze my cakes until the next day, which is supposed to help set the crumb and make them easier to frost.

 So we’re on day two at this point.
-Pull those babies out of the freezier and set the first one down on a cake stand or whatever surface you’re using to frost.
+Pull those babies out of the freezer and set the first one down on a cake stand or whatever surface you’re using to frost.

-Choose your weapo—I mean, filling.
+Choose your weapon—I mean, filling.
 I had this delightful homemade lemon-orange marmalade that I bought from a ridiculously cute old lady in a tiny town in Croatia, and had been dying to find a good use for it.
 But any good citrus marmalade will do.

 Spread a nice thick layer of your filling onto the first cake layer.